Google Chrome will soon let you create a custom theme - 9to5Google

 #custom-color-picker

 Once enabled, a “custom color picker” will appear in the “Color and theme” page in the Chrome New Tab Page’s “Customize” menu.
-It should appear in the blank space in the top-right corner of the picture below.
-With this color picker, you’ll select a single color to use for your theme and Chrome will handle the rest.
+Clicking it opens to your operating system’s native color selector, which you’ll use to select a single base color for your theme, and Chrome will handle the rest.

-Using your chosen color as a baseline, Chrome will build a custom theme with a lighter color for the toolbar and a darker color for the Google logo on the New Tab Page.
+Using your chosen color as a baseline, Chrome will build a custom theme with a similar color for the toolbar and a complementary color for the Google logo on the New Tab Page.
 Under the hood, this is the same process used by Google’s built-in themes, which each only pick one color.

-While the custom color picker hasn’t been fully-added to Chrome yet, according to the Chromium bug tracker, it’s currently planned to launch alongside the “Color and theme” menu in Chrome 77.

 Check out 9to5Google on YouTube for more news: